We received inquiry and someone will shortly be in contact with you.

 Kom Al Dikka was a well-off residential area in Graeco-Roman times, with lovely villas, bathhouses, and a theatre.
 The area was known at the time as the Park of Pan, a pleasure garden where citizens of Alexandria could indulge in various lazy pursuits.
 Although the ruins aren't terribly impressive in scale, they remain a superbly preserved ode to the days of the centurion and include the 13 white-marble terraces of the only Roman amphitheater found in Egypt.

-4- Lunch in one of Alexandria Egyptian restaurant /Fish Market or Tikka with a Great view of the Citadel and the Fishing Port.
+4- Lunch in one of Alexandria Egyptian restaurants/Fish Market or Tikka with a Great view of the Citadel and the Fishing Port.

 After breakfast visit one of the most important archaeological sites in the city